pingcap/docs-cn/op-guide/gc.md

 The TiDB transaction model is inspired by Google's Percolator.
 It's mainly a two-phase commit protocol with some practical optimizations.
 When the first phase is finished, all the related keys are locked.
 Among these locks, one is the primary lock and the others are secondary locks which contain a pointer of the primary locks; in the secondary phase, the key with the primary lock gets a write record and its lock is removed.
 The write record indicates the write or delete operation in the history or the transactional rollback record of this key.
 Replacing the primary lock with which write record indicates whether the corresponding transaction is committed successfully.
 Then all the secondary locks are replaced successively.
 If the threads fail to replace the secondary locks, these locks are retained.
 During GC, the lock whose timestamp is before the safe point is replaced with the corresponding write record based on the transaction committing status.

+> **Note:**
+>
-> **Note**: This is a required step.
+> This is a required step.
 Once GC has cleared the write record of the primary lock, you can never know whether this transaction is successful or not.
 As a result, data consistency cannot be guaranteed.

 ### 2. Delete ranges